 Facebook Messenger is Facebook's very own instant messenger app that (starting mid-2016) Facebook users have to use if they want to read their Facebook messages on mobile devices.
 For this reason alone the Messenger is the second most used messenger app in the world.
 We think, the pressure to use the app is a huge downside.

-End-to-end encryption is provided as an opt-in featue only, which means that you have to activate the encryption feature “Secret Conversation” manually.
+Disadvantages: End-to-end encryption is provided as an opt-in feature only, which means that you have to activate the encryption feature “Secret Conversation” manually.
 Therefore, many users will probably stick to the common unencrypted chats.
 Encrypted group chats are not possible.

 Another annoying flaw of the Facebook Messenger, despite not directly affecting message transfer security, are advertisements appearing in the chat list.

 From our point of view, the most important things are: end-to-end encryption, nobody should be able to spy on you or scan your messages and that what you write is private and just between you and your friends.
-All these points are offered by WhatsApp, Signal and Threema.
+All these points are offered by WhatsApp, Signal, Matrix and Threema.

 Did you like what you read?

-Then sign up for our free newsletter for more cloud stories, security tips, and insights from our crypto experts.
+Then join our 80.000 subscribers and sign up for our free newsletter.
+Get a monthly update on IT security and cloud, as well as insights from our crypto experts.